 Through educational resources, real-life images and stories, the Root Out Racism movement has set about encouraging people to better inform themselves on anti-racist behaviours and practices.

 In the planning of this movement, over 100 ethnic minority colleagues from across the Partnership come forward to share their experiences of racism and help their colleagues and other organisations to take action.
-Visit West Yorkshire and Harrogate's Root Out Racism campaign page to learn more and or get involved.
+Visit West Yorkshire and Harrogate's Root Out Racism campaign page to learn more and get involved.

-In solidarity with the West Yorkshire and Harrogate Health and Care partnership and several other organisations througout the region, Mid Yorkshire Hospitals NHS Trust pledged its support to the campaign, standing alongside our colleagues to root out racism.
+In solidarity with the West Yorkshire and Harrogate Health and Care Partnership and several other organisations througout the region, the Mid Yorkshire Hospitals NHS Trust pledged its support to the campaign, standing alongside our colleagues to root out racism.
 Below are pledges made by colleagues at the Trust as we bid to do what we can to fight racism in our workplace and in our communities.

-Deputy Chief Executive, David Melia: I pledge to work with others to make our workplace a better place to be.
+Director of Nursing and Quality, David Melia: I pledge to work with others to make our workplace a better place to be.

 Chief Operating Officer, Trudie Davies: I pledge to always speak up, always challenge and always respect.